 Overall, the costs associated with a legal name change will range from $400-$600 excluding any attorney’s fees.

 EPTEP offers financial assistance to qualifying candidates for legal name change.
 Grant may cover the full amount or a partial amount of the cost of your legal name change.
-To apply for a legal name change grant the applicant must be a transgender adult from either Lehigh or Northampton County.
+To apply for a legal name change grant the applicant must be a transgender adult from Lehigh, Northampton, Monroe, Montgomery, Berks, Bucks, Carbon, or Schuylkill County.

 Disclaimer: The Eastern PA Trans Equity Project is not a provider of legal services and neither it or any of its representatives are licensed attorneys.
 The information contained in this website concerning name change procedures has been taken from public sources and is meant to give general information to the public for educational purposes only.
 All such information is provided as-is with no warranty, express or implied, regarding its accuracy.
 The information was obtained 1 Jan 2020, but laws, regulations and court procedures change and Eastern PA Trans Equity Project is under no obligation to monitor these changes or to update this information.
 It is your responsibility to seek out and comply with all applicable laws, regulation and court procedures then in effect in order to properly change your name.
 Please also note that the information provided is not specific to your individual situation.
 If you have any questions or concerns, including any questions or concerns regarding your individual circumstances, you should speak with an attorney licensed to practice law and actually practicing law in the court jurisdiction in which you live.
 Use of this website does not, in and of itself or in conjunction with any other circumstance, create an attorney-client relationship between you and Eastern PA Trans Equity Project or any of its representatives.
 By using this website, you acknowledge and consent to the above and knowingly and intentionally waive and release any claims, causes of action, losses or damages you may have against Eastern PA Trans Equity Project arising out of the information made available to you through this website.